Come Together at Temple Sinai

 Contribute

-Along with making new friends, learning new things and strengthening our community, we are also looking for new leaders to help with our existing groups.
+Along with making new friends, learning new things and strengthening our community, we’re always on the lookout for new leaders to help with our existing groups.
 Temple is always interested in ideas to form new groups.
-We are also looking for Administrative Help, Technical Assistance or Special Event Help.
+We appreciate administrative or special event help, as well as technical assistance.

 Be Inspired